 Marketers have been refocusing their efforts on improving their search engine rankings as opposed to focusing on other digital marketing strategies.
 There’s a good chance your competitors are focusing on improving their rankings as well.
 That means you need to refocus your efforts if you don’t want to be outranked (and outgrown) by your competitors.

-- In a survey by MarketingDive in 2016, more than 82% of internet marketers say that SEO effectiveness is on the rise while 42% say that SEO is significantly on the rise
+- In a survey by MarketingDive, more than 82% of internet marketers say that SEO effectiveness is on the rise while 42% say that SEO is significantly on the rise

 The Importance of Local Search

 Do you know how many people search for businesses online right before making a local purchase?
 These local online search statistics may motivate you to implement local SEO best practices as soon as possible.